kenshuri/cap_from_github/README.md

 This code will set-up a Django Project with tailwindCSS and daisyUI ready to be deployed to Heroku.

-This template was created alongside a this [blogpost](https://kenshuri-blog.herokuapp.com/posts/005_deploy_to_heroku.md)
+This template was created alongside this [blogpost](https://kenshuri-blog.herokuapp.com/posts/005_deploy_to_heroku.md)

 ## Set-up the project